Complex vs convex Morse functions and geodesic open books: Introduction

-In an other direction, at the turn of this century, a major breakthrough in contact topology was achieved by Giroux \cite{gi}, who proved that every closed contact manifold is convex, which is equivalent to the fact that every contact manifold admits an adapted open book with Weinstein pages.
+In another direction, at the turn of this century, a major breakthrough in contact topology was achieved by Giroux \cite{gi}, who proved that every closed contact manifold is convex, which is equivalent to the fact that every contact manifold admits an adapted open book with Weinstein pages.
 By combining with the earlier work of Giroux \cite{g}, it follows in particular that $V(\S) \cong ST^*\S$ admits an open book \cite{m} that supports its canonical contact structure $\xi$.

-Finally, building on the fundamental work of Seidel \cite{s}, Johns \cite{jo} constructed an exact symplectic Lefschetz fibration on the symplectic disk cotangent bundle $(DT^*\S, \o)$, which in turn, restricts to an open book for $ST^*\S$ supporting $\xi$.
-The difference from Ishikawa's Lefschetz fibration is that Johns' fibration is not just a smooth fibration but adapted to the canonical symplectic structure $\o=d\l$, meaning that the regular fibers are symplectic submanifolds.

-In this article, we relate the four different constructions of open books described in the last four paragraphs, where the first one involves the dynamics of the geodesic flow, the second one is motivated by the study of isolated plane curve singularities, the third one illustrates the power of convexity in contact topology and the last one has a distinctive symplectic flavor.
+In this article, we relate the three different constructions of open books mentioned in the last three paragraphs, where the first one involves the dynamics of the geodesic flow, the second one is motivated by the study of isolated plane curve singularities, and the third one illustrates the power of convexity in contact topology.